Astraeus-/Heroesbot/README.md

 Create a .env file based on the .env_template.

 Create the following directory structure inside of the src folder.
-You'll need these files, otherwise Heroesbot will complain and not work.
+You'll need these files, otherwise Heroesbot will not function properly.

 ```
 /Data